zwallace425/SARS-CoV-2_Pipeline/README.md

 This contains the folders for the SARS-CoV-2 pipeline work.
 The folder 'scripts' has the following object files.

-clean_mol_seq.py --- quality control step and filtering of ambiguous nucleotides \n seq_to_covariate.py --- computing the variant constellation, synonymous nucleotide mutations, non-synonymous nucleotide mutations, and locations of ambiguous regions by protein \n variant_dynamics.py --- runs seq_to_covariate.py and collect all variant constellations, single amino acid mutations, and counts by region and date and store in JSON \n variant_analysis.py --- computes prevalence and growth rates by date and region for each variant constellation and stores as a panel dataframe
+clean_mol_seq.py --- quality control step and filtering of ambiguous nucleotides

+seq_to_covariate.py --- computing the variant constellation, synonymous nucleotide mutations, non-synonymous nucleotide mutations, and locations of ambiguous regions by protein

+variant_dynamics.py --- runs seq_to_covariate.py and collect all variant constellations, single amino acid mutations, and counts by region and date and store in JSON

+variant_analysis.py --- computes prevalence and growth rates by date and region for each variant constellation and stores as a panel dataframe

 Additional files: